abedi1/PetPal3/README.txt

   We know that it can be hard to find someone to help out with your pet, and we know that there are a lot of people out there who love playing with animals, so we created PetPal as a fun way to connect these markets.

-(ii) how the technology is architected and organized, including main technologies,
+(ii) how is the technology is architected and organized?
+  We created PetPal using React Native (with Javascript and some CSS).
+Our backend is set up with AWS amplify.
+  The actual app is organized into different "Screens" (which you can find in the src/screens folder).
+The flow of the app goes from App.js directly into the InitScreen, then into the SignTest screen which is wrapped in the AWS authenticator.

 (iii) what steps someone would need to take to set it up (ala README)